Israel’s democracy is at a crossroads as its top court debates a law limiting its power. Here’s what to know | KRDO

 That standard was then used this year when Netanyahu dismissed key ally Aryeh Deri from all ministerial posts, in compliance with a Supreme Court ruling that it was unreasonable to appoint him to positions in government due to his criminal convictions and because he had said in court last year that he would retire from public life.

-In a historic first, all 15 judges on the court will be convened to hear the challenge to the controversial law, and is expected to last no longer than a couple of days.
-The court must issue its ruling though by January 12, 2024, because of a retirement coming up on the bench.
+In a historic first, all 15 judges on the court have been convened to hear the challenge to the controversial law, which is expected to last no longer than a couple of days.
+The court must issue its ruling by January 12, 2024, because of a retirement coming up on the bench.

 In an interview with CNN in July, Prime Minister Netanyahu refused to commit to abiding by a potential Supreme Court decision to strike down the law, which he and his allies say is necessary to rein in an activist judiciary that is not accountable to the will of the people.